 If parents/carers are having difficulty getting their child to attend school, they must:

-Notify the school immediately and speak to the class teacher or family support worker.
+Notify the school immediately and speak to the Class Teacher or Inclusion Manager.
 The school will make every effort to meet with parents and attempt to rectify the problem.

 Understanding types of absence: